These amazing keto chocolate cookies are made with nut butter and cocoa powder.

 Ingredients

-You'll only need a few simple ingredients to make these tasty cookies.
+You'll only need a few simple ingredients to make these cookies.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Eggs: I use large eggs in most of my recipes, including this one.